-Excerpts from recent official statements in which environment, population, and human security issues are prominently cited in the context of security institutions and national interests, and reviews by experts of new publications.
+Excerpts from recent official statements in which environmental issues are cited in the context of security institutions and national interests, and reviews by experts of new publications.

-Event summaries from meetings sponsored by the Environmental Change and Security Program between May and December 1997.
+Event summaries from meetings sponsored by the Environmental Change and Security Program between June 1999 and May 2000.